 - Public transportation – This includes trains, buses, and trams.
 These options are usually cheaper than the other alternatives

 - Transportation network companies – Examples of this are newer technologies such as Uber or Lyft.
 These options may be a bit more expensive than public transit, but they are reliable and available at all hours.

 - Volunteer transportation services – These are not always available and sometimes require prior scheduling.
 However, they can be a convenient option for some seniors.

 - Paratransit – Usually available in most places for those with disabilities.
 These are run by senior centers and public transit agencies

 - Carpooling – This option is much less flexible than certain others.
 It can, however, be an inexpensive and even enjoyable option for some seniors.

 Summarizing the Key Points

 Driving can become more of a challenge as we age.
 The increased difficulty can be due to many factors which include the decline of things like eyesight, hearing, reaction time, as well as many other factors.
 It is important to look for warning signs and consider whether or not it is still safe for you or your loved one to drive unsupervised.

-Do you feel like driving is becoming harder for yourself or an elder in your family?
+Do you feel like operating a vehicle is becoming harder for yourself or a senior citizen in your family?
 Are you concerned and wondering if maybe it is time to give it up?
-Let us know what you think!
+Let us know what you think in the comments below!